intuit-archive/ReplayZero/README.md

 ### Different output formats

 By default Replay Zero generates Karate `*.feature` files and outputs them to the directory Replay Zero was started in.
-But the `--output` flag allows you to specify the format you'd like your tests to be generated in.
+But the `--template` or `-t` flag allows you to specify the format you'd like your tests to be generated in.
 The created files will always following the naming format `replay_scenarios_{N}.{extension}`.
-Currently the supported test formats are
+Out of the box we support below test formats

 * Karate  (`*.feature`)
 * Gatling (`*.scala`)